Retatrutide

 Dosing information is summarized from published research and community reports.
 This is not a prescribing guide.
 Consult a healthcare provider before starting any protocol.

 Gray-market users sometimes skip titration, exceed 12 mg weekly, or microdose at 0.5 to 2 mg for speculative longevity purposes.
 None of these patterns have human safety data.
-Clinical protocols are 2 mg to 12 mg with 4-week titration.
-Supply quality is independently unreliable.
+Clinical protocols use stepwise titration and manufactured trial supply.

 Routes & Forms